 - To understand bio-psycho-social, spiritual, and cultural functioning and apply it to all client systems.

 - To engage in research informed practice and practice-informed research.

 - To engage in policy and community practice to promote social and economic justice and human rights.

 BSW Core Curriculum for Generalist Practice

-The SCU-UST BSW curriculum prepares its graduates for social work practice grounded in the core competencies and practice behaviors of generalist social work practice.
+The BSW curriculum prepares its graduates for social work practice grounded in the core competencies and practice behaviors of generalist social work practice.
 Click here to view the ten core competencies outlined by the Council on Social Work Education, which are followed by a description of characteristic knowledge, values, skills, and a list of the practice behaviors that operationalize our BSW generalist curriculum